MariyanYordanov/JS-Basics/FirstStepsInCoding/Condition.md

 	Write a function that receives a person's name and prints "Hello, <name>!", where <name> is the name entered from the console.
 	Guidelines

-⦁ First, create a new JavaScript file in the existing folder and name it appropriately.
-It is recommended to name each script file,
-	as the name of the task whose solution it contains.
+	First, create a new JavaScript file in the existing folder and name it appropriately.
+It is recommended to name each script file, as the name of the task whose solution it contains.
-⦁ The contents of the new file will open in the window on the right

- 	Create the variable name and store in it the name passed by (input).
+	The contents of the new file will open in the window on the right Create the variable name and store in it the name passed by (input).
-	Display the output on the console using the following template:
+	Display the output on the console using the following template

 	How does the example work?
 The console.log() method allows us to write a sequence of characters that hold the value in round brackets of a variable - ${name} and prints it to the console.
 	Note that for this to work, the text must be surrounded by the ` character, which recognizes plain text and a variable.
 In order to be recognized
 	a variable as such, it must begin with the $ symbol and be enclosed in curly braces : { } .
-⦁ Run the program with Ctrl + F5 and test with different input examples.
+	Run the program with Ctrl + F5 and test with different input examples.
-⦁ To get the result we need to "call" the function and pass it input:
+	To get the result we need to "call" the function and pass it input:
-⦁ Test your solution in judge without including the function call.
+	Test your solution in judge without including the function call.

 							Concatenating text and numbers

  	Write a function that gets: first name, last name, age, and city and prints a message of the following form:
 	"You are <firstName> <lastName>, a <age>-year-old person from <town>."
 	Guidelines
-⦁ Add another JavaScript file named "Concatenate-Data" to the current Visual Studio Code solution.
+	Add another JavaScript file named "Concatenate-Data" to the current Visual Studio Code solution.
-⦁ Accept the input data from the console:
+	Accept the input data from the console:

-⦁ Display the formatted output on the console.
+	Display the formatted output on the console.
-⦁ Run the program with Ctrl+F5 and test with different input examples.
-To locally output the result to the console,
-	you need to call the function and pass input data in the order you expect to receive it
+	Run the program with Ctrl+F5 and test with different input examples.
+To locally output the result to the console, you need to call the function and pass input data in the order you expect to receive it